-Shaded hostas are often grown under trees.
+We often grow shaded hostas under trees.
 If this is the case, keep in mind that the tree may absorb the moisture before the hosta.
 Increase watering to make up for this.

 In some environments, rainfall through the spring, fall, and even summer months may be sufficient for your hosta garden.
-However, you’ll likely find yourself watering them at least once weekly.
+However, you’ll likely water them at least once weekly.

-Although these plants can survive draught once established, they don’t always do so gracefully.
+Although these plants can survive drought once established, they don’t always do so gracefully.
 For healthy and beautiful plants, make sure that they get even watering and the soil stays moist (not wet).